K-PaaS/application-platform-guide-eng/user_guide/development_platform/stemcell.md

 			$ chmod 400 ~/.ssh/bosh.pem

-		Set the Key path and name at the ***BOSH\_VAGRANT\_KEY\_PATH***.
+		Set the Keypath and name at the ***BOSH\_VAGRANT\_KEY\_PATH***.

--   Create Security group
+-   Create a Security group

-	1. EC2 Click  ‘Security Groups’ and ‘Create Security Group’ button in order from the EC2 dashboard screen.
+	1. EC2 Click the ‘Security Groups’ and ‘Create Security Group’ buttons in order from the EC2 dashboard screen.

 		![list-security-groups](./images/stemcell/list-security-groups.png "list-security-groups")

-	2. From the Create Security Group pop up screen, enter the value as shown below and create security group.
+	2. From the Create Security Group pop-up screen, enter the value as shown below and create a security group.

 		![create-security-group](./images/stemcell/create-security-group.png "create-security-group")